 Shipping is a significant expense in the operation of the Company's business.
-The Company ships almost all of its orders by UPS and other delivery services, and typically bears the cost of shipment.
+The Company ships almost all of its orders by United Parcel Service and other delivery services, and typically bears the cost of shipment.

 Accordingly, any significant increase in shipping rates could have an adverse effect on the Company's operating results.
 Similarly, strikes or other service interruptions by such shippers could cause the Company's operating expenses to rise and adversely affect the Company's ability to deliver products on a timely basis.
-See "--Fluctuations in Quarterly Earnings".
+See "--Fluctuations in Quarterly Earnings" with respect to the recent UPS strike.